callumrollo/erddaplogs/README.md

 parser.export_data(output_dir=".") # Put the path to the output dir here.
 Preferably somewhere your ERDDAP can read
 ```

-This will read nginx logs from the user specified directory and write two files `<timestamp>_anonymized_requests.csv` and `<timestamp>_aggregated_locations.csv` with anonymised requests and aggregated location data respectively.
+This will read nginx logs from the user specified directory and write two files `<timestamp>_anonymized_requests.csv` and `<timestamp>_aggregated_locations.csv` with anonymized requests and aggregated location data respectively.

 ErddapLogParser can be run on a static directory of logs or as a cron job e.g. once per day.
-If run repeatedly, it will create a new file for `anonymized_requests` with only anonymised requests that have been received since the script was last run.
+If run repeatedly, it will create a new file for `anonymized_requests` with only anonymized requests that have been received since the script was last run.
 The `aggregated_locations` file will be updated with the new request locations, only one file with cumulative location totals is retained.

 To re-analyze all the input requests, first delete the output files in `output_dir` then re-run.